SerifPhantasm/ComputerProgramming_Project/README.md

 ## How I used AI
-For this project, I used AI to help me debug and fix my code with the help of Copilot.
-I made sure to proof-read any AI fix to make sure that it didn't give me worse issues in my code and that it were fixes that I was able to understand myself.
+For this project, I used AI to help me debug and fix my code with the help of Github Copilot.
+I made sure to proof-read any AI fix to guarantee that it didn't introduce extra bugs within my code and that it's implementation of code that I'm able to understand myself.